temporal-git/temporal-git/README.md

   <h2>QA Engineer</h2>
 </div>

-- 🔭 I’m currently studying at RedRover school
-- 🌱 I’m currently learning Python with automation in selenium
+- 🌱 I’m currently studying at RedRover school and learning Python with automation in selenium

 ### Languages and Tools: